Estimated Reading Time: 9 minutes

 It's your anchor that you will come back to.

-As you start Damn Early Days, remember that to get the things you want in life, you need to trick yourself into WANTING to do the things you know you NEED to do.
+As you start rolling this month, remember that to get the things you want in life, you need to trick yourself into WANTING to do the things you know you NEED to do.

 The method described above is a proven method for accomplishing any self-directed behaviour.